Skip to main content

 Tarrell's team at Trilliad conducted what they call a seller experience audit, evaluating Salesforce from the perspective of a sales rep going about their actual day.
 The findings tend to surprise people.

 "How do they know where to look?
 How do they organize their day?
-Does the screen support mobile activity?" she asks
+Does the screen support mobile activity?" she asks.

 Why AI Adoption Exposes This Faster Than Anything Else

 This is the pattern Tarrell sees repeatedly.
-Organizations that rush toward agentic AI, toward autonomous workflows and AI-driven outreach, without doing the foundational work to understand and clean what they already have.
+Organizations rushing toward agentic AI, toward autonomous workflows and AI-driven outreach.
+But they've yet to tackle the the foundational work to understand and clean what they already have.
+Edge cases start appearing, and the team can't diagnose the problems because they lack a clear picture of how the underlying systems work.

 The goal is to make sure your AI is working based on solid, trustworthy information," Tarrell said.
 "And that takes time and intention.

-The teams that do the work, that actually map their lead-to-revenue process step by step in plain English before touching a new tool, move faster when they do implement.
 Tarrell's advice is pointed—get the workflows documented at the level of "what do we want to have happen, and what do people do versus what does the technology do."
 This clarity is the prerequisite for everything else.

 The Harder Conversation About Ownership